Rich Reel

 68332,

-high performance control algorithms, human/computer interface, script engine, real-time instrument control,
+Projects include high performance control algorithms, human/computer interface, script engine, real-time instrument control, multitasking,

-multi-system coordination, multi servo loop, wide variety of stepper motor drive,
+multi-system coordination, multi-servo loops including hand-offs between them, wide variety of motor drive,

 communication protocol, data collection, data processing and efficient